ManucianTeam/Adaptive-Shield-Firewall-ASF-/README.md

 ![ASF dashboard](docs/dashboard.svg)

-ＯＢＳΞＲＶΛＢＩＬＩＴＹ ＭＯＤＵＬΞ — A high-fidelity interface featuring a Behavioral Drift Chart, Entropy Variance Heatmap, and a Live Telemetry Stream for real-time risk scoring and distributed node status monitoring.
+Observability Module — A high-fidelity interface featuring a Behavioral Drift Chart, Entropy Variance Heatmap, and a Live Telemetry Stream for real-time risk scoring and distributed node status monitoring.

 Neural-Behavioral Processing Pipeline
 This advanced schematic visualizes the autonomous decision-making journey of a request.
 It maps the transition from raw traffic to verified identity, illustrating how the system enforces security without compromising throughput.